servicebinding/spec/README.md

 ### Ready Condition Status

-If the modification of the Workload resource is completed successfully, the `Ready` condition status **MUST** be set to `True`.
-If the modification of the Workload resource is not completed successfully the `Ready` condition status **MUST NOT** be set to `True`.
+If the modification of the workload resource is completed successfully, the `Ready` condition status **MUST** be set to `True`.
+If the modification of the workload resource is not completed successfully the `Ready` condition status **MUST NOT** be set to `True`.

 # Direct Secret Reference

 There are scenarios where an appropriate resource conforming to the Provisioned Service duck-type does not exist, but there is a `Secret` available for binding.
-This feature allows a `ServiceBinding` resource to directly reference a `Secret`.
+This feature allows a `ServiceBinding` to directly reference a `Secret`.

 When the `.spec.service.kind` attribute is `Secret` and `.spec.service.apiVersion` is `v1`, the `.spec.service.name` attribute **MUST** be treated as `.status.binding.name` for a Provisioned Service.